jic-dtool/jic-dtool.github.io/_drafts/problem-with-mixing-data.md

 layout: post
 title: The problem with mixing data
 category: resources
-image: /assets/images/placeholders/brainstorm-small.jpg
+image: /assets/images/mixing_sugar_and_cinnamon.jpg
 ---

 You are running out of space on your computer and you need to delete files from old projects.
-If this concept fills you with fear of boredom, or worse, fear of loosing data then read on for some practical advice on how to structure files and directories to make this easier in the future.
+If this concept fills you with fear of boredom, or worse, fear of loosing data then read on.
+Here are some practical advice on how to structure files and directories to make this easier in the future.

 ### The problem